 - Gift card and loyalty abuse — Detects fraudulent redemption schemes

 No client-side JavaScript or SDK is required.
-Detection operates at the network level, which means it works for APIs and headless traffic where browser-based bot detection fails.
+Detection operates at the network level, so it catches API and headless traffic that browser-based bot detection misses entirely.

 API Discovery and Inventory